CalmDownVal/signal/readme.md

 #### Serial Execution

 The default strategy is serial execution.
-Execution will await the first handler before moving on to the next one.
+Execution will await the first handler before moving onto the next one.

-This strategy was chosen as default because it best resembles the synchronous signal execution.
-Any promise rejections will immediately propagate upwards and terminate the execution.
+This is the default strategy as it resembles the synchronous signal execution.
+A promise rejection will immediately propagate upwards and terminate the execution.
+Handlers further down in the list will not execute in such case.

-The obvious disadvantage is that this strategy may sometimes take a very long time to finish.
+The disadvantage is that this strategy may sometimes take very long time to finish.

 ```ts
 const mySignal = Signal.createAsync();